What Do Petroleum Pump System Operator Do?

 - Record and compile operating data, instrument readings, documentation, and results of laboratory analyses.

-Petroleum Pump System Operators state the following job skills are important in their day-to-day work.
+When polled, Petroleum Pump System Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.